 immersion blender (optional)

 - Wearing gloves and goggles, pour cold water into a mason jar.
 Place jar in sink.
 Carefully measure your lye.
 Add the lye to the water slowly, stirring gently until dissolved.
 Do not splash the lye onto your body, it can cause severe burns.
-Do not breathe in the fumes, ensure the room is well ventilated.
+Don’t breathe in the fumes, ensure the room is well ventilated.
 Do not touch the jar.
 The chemical reaction makes this liquid very hot.
 Let it sit and cool.

 - When the lye mixture and the lard mixture are close to the same temperature (usually an hour for the lye but you can use a thermometer 120 degrees F) slowly pour the lye into the lard mixture, being careful to not splash.